momchil-terziev/momchil-terziev.github.io/_pages/Tutorials.md

 ---
 This tutorial (https://momchil-terziev.github.io/resources/Using-script-files-in-Star-CCM+) includes:

-✅ A guide on how to use thinlinc or MobaXterm
+✅ A guide on how to use Thinlinc or MobaXterm

 ✅ An example script file